bguta/flappy_bird/README.md

 On Github, click on the green button that says "Clone or download", then "Download ZIP".

-Extract the zipped/compressed folder and open the resulting folder.
+Extract the zipped/compressed folder and rename the resulting folder to "flappy_bird".

-Run flappy_bird.pde to play
+Run flappy_bird.pde to play.

 # Remarks
 press the spacebar to go up and down